Luis Castro (TV producer and documentary director)

 Luis Oswaldo Castro Montero (born April 5, 1973) is a Venezuelan-British media entrepreneur based in London, and best known for his role as a director of the documentary Chávez, which was broadcast in several TV networks and awarded an Honorific Mention at the Havana Film Festival 2013.

 He is a journalist with experience as a TV producer, presenter, director and head of Venispa Productions.
 His catalogue includes more than 200 productions, from TV documentaries, TV formats, news items and interviews broadcast by major international networks.

 During his 20-year career he has travelled all over the world covering news, current affairs, business, eSports, art, and sports, from the UK to Venezuela, Colombia, Ecuador, Peru, Bolivia, Paraguay, Uruguay, Argentina, Brazil, Chile, Panama, Nicaragua, Costa Rica, Honduras, Guatemala, Cuba, Puerto Rico, Dominican Republic, México, Hawaii, USA, Spain, France, Iran and Russia among others.

 Life and career

 Luis Castro was born in Caracas, Venezuela, on the 5th of April 1973.
-He studied at Colegio La Salle La Colina and graduated in journalism and media from Universidad Central de Venezuela.

-In 2003 Luis Castro moved to London and continued his education in business, media and English.